Created by Ralph Dennis

 –– Ed Gorman

-Whatever the reason, the series faded away far too soon, no doubt too hip for the room.
+But whatever the reason, the series faded away far too soon, no doubt too hip for the room.
 But they’re worth tracking down.
 One of the great lost private eye teams.

 Dennis was a continuation of the Spillane school of hard-boiled writing (for example, the amount of drinking Jim and Hump do — apparently without any effect on their sobriety or their livers — is staggering), but he had more character development and tighter plotting than Spillane.
 The comparison and parallels to Robert B. Parker’s Spenser, a contemporary, are interesting as well, although there’s little evidence either ripped off the other.
 Sure, Spenser had Hawk, but by the time Hawk showed up in the series, Dennis had already cranked out seven or so books featuring Jim and Hump.

 Dennis also started another series, based on a man named Kane, who finds himself working as a private eye in Atlanta.

-- In 2018, Lee Goldberg’s Brash Books plans to reprint the Hardman series in both print and digital, complete with introductions by Joe Lansdale who knows a few things about the shamus game.
+- In 2018, Lee Goldberg’s Brash Books announced plans to reprint the Hardman series in both print and digital, complete with introductions by Joe Lansdale who knows a few things about the shamus game.